WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/tlaplusast/README.md

 - TLAPlusExp is for things that get expanded out - these have children, which are either atoms or expressions.
 These don't have a name field, the name info is supposed to be captured by the class type.

+- BinOP is an abstraction for binary operators, BinOPMid is an abstraction for binary operators which are printed in the middle of the operators.